In every consultation I am asked, “What are the steps for a successful divorce mediation?”

-After you have selected your divorce mediator, you initially feel relief, which is immediately followed by a panicked thought: “Now what do we do?”
+After you have selected your divorce mediator, you initially feel relief, which is immediately followed by a panicked thought: “Now what?”

-With 20 years of experience as a dedicated Oregon attorney-mediator for divorce, I have strategically designed a process to maximize your time.
+With over 24 years of experience as an attorney who mediates divorces, I have strategically designed a process to maximize your time.
 Here’s what happens.

 Step 1: Fill-out the interactive digital questionnaire